-Christian Slater Still On Winona Ryder’s Mind After Filming ‘Heathers’ In 1988; Working With James Franco
+Christian Slater Still On Winona Ryder’s Mind After Filming ‘Heathers’ In 1988, Working With James Franco

 Following the success of earlier films like Heathers, movies like Robin Hood: The Prince of Thieves, Interview with a Vampire, Broken Arrow, and Hard Rain made Christian Slater a familiar face at the movie theater.
 The popular actor has also been involved in many television projects; featuring in television shows like West Wing, Alias, Breaking In, Mind Games, and Mr. Robot.

 His role on Mr. Robot has been critically acclaimed, and he won a Golden Globe for his brilliant work in the television series in 2016, and was nominated again in 2017.
-According to App, Christian Slater revealed that the most interesting aspect of his job has the opportunity to explore different personalities and play them in films and television shows.
+According to App, Christian Slater revealed that the most interesting aspect of his job is the opportunity to explore different personalities and play them in films and television shows.

 Catch the hit series, Mr. Robot on #iflix – featuring Golden Globe Awards nominees Rami Malek & Christian Slater! pic.twitter.com/QqlfDJh1Co